Ingredion (INGR) Q3 2017 Results - Earnings Call Transcript

 Ken Zaslow - BMO Capital Markets (United States)

 Hi.
 Good morning, everyone.
-Ilene, also good luck and we wish you the best and you've done a remarkable job with Ingredion.
+Ilene, also good luck, and we wish you the best, and you've done a remarkable job with Ingredion.
 And so thank you very much.

 Ilene S. Gordon - Ingredion, Inc.